MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/configure-endpoints-vdi.md

 Microsoft Defender ATP supports non-persistent VDI session onboarding.

 >![Note]
->To onboard non-persistent VDI sessions your VDI machine must be on Windows 10.
+>To onboard non-persistent VDI sessions, VDI machines must be on Windows 10.
 >
 >While other Windows versions might work, only Windows 10 is supported.